whatbeato/whatbeato/README.md

 ### Welcome in!
-First of all: My e-mail is not moving.
+First of all: My e-mail is not working.
 Will get it back working in feb.
 I'm a human that manages websites, likes IT and other stuff.
 Have a nice day!